Mom’s Question:

 Finally, since this really is a development phase, it will pass.
 And it will pass faster if you don’t fight it.

-He is whining because he feels insecure, and he needs to be with you to build up his sense of security again.
+He is whining because he feels insecure and needs to be with you to build up his sense of security again.
 Try to let him be close to you as much as you can without losing your mind.

 A baby carrier, baby backpack, or a baby sling is of great help during this period too!